CDSoft/bonaluna/doc/bonaluna.rst

     | `lz.qlz()` selects the QuickLZ compression library.
     | `lz.lz4()` selects the LZ4 compression library.
     | `lz.best()` selects both compression libraries and choose the best.
+    | These functions are available only if several compression libraries
+      are selected in `build.sh`.

 lz.compress
     | `lz.compress(data)` compresses `data` and returns the compressed string.